 Quality indicators/criteria 1 - 5 6.1 The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
-6.2 the vir aching e-learning material takes advantage of the capabilities offered by tual and audio-visual environment (simulations/ virtual environments, m solving scenarios, interactive learning and formative assessment).
-Choose mark 6.3 develo xpected learning outcomes and distance learning processes aim to p higher cognitive and research skills, as well as specialised knowledge, ing to the European Qualifications Framework (EQF).
-Choose mark 6.4 istance-learning programme of study supports the development of ts' research and cognitive skills.
-Choose mark 6.5 The institution safeguards and assesses the interaction: 6.5.1 Among students Choose mark 6.5.2 Between students and teaching staff Choose mark 6.5.3 Between students and study guides/material of study Choose mark 6.6 ocess and the conditions for the recruitment of teaching staff ensure that ates have the necessary skills and experience for distance learning ion.
-Choose mark 6.7 Resea rch background and experience of the teaching staff is adequate.
-Choose mark 6.8 g, guidance and support are provided to the teaching staff through riate procedures.
-Choose mark 6.9 Studer nt performance monitoring mechanisms are satisfactory.
-Choose mark
+Choose mark 6.2 The teaching e-learning material takes advantage of the capabilities offered by the virtual and audio-visual environment (simulations/ virtual environments, problem solving scenarios, interactive learning and formative assessment games).
+Choose mark 6.3 The expected learning outcomes and distance learning processes aim to develop higher cognitive and research skills, as well as specialised knowledge, according to the European Qualifications Framework (EQF).
+Choose mark 6.4 ine menue is an grant of the presence of the second s Choose mark 6.5 The institution safeguards and assesses the interaction: 6.5.1 Among students Choose mark 6.5.2 Between students and teaching staff Choose mark 6.5.3 Between students and study guides/material of study Choose mark 6.6 The process and the conditions for the recruitment of teaching staff ensure that candidates have the necessary skills and experience for distance learning education.
+Choose mark 6.7 Choose mark 6.8 Choose mark 6.9 Choose mark